Aluminium oxide: Other

 Insulation for high-temperature furnaces is often manufactured from aluminium oxide.
-Sometimes the insulation has varying percentages of silica depending on the temperature rating of the material.
-The insulation can be made in blanket, board, brick and loose fiber forms for various application requirements.
+Sometimes the insulation contains a percentage of silica depending on the temperature rating of the material.
+The insulation can be made in blanket, board, brick, and loose fiber forms for various application requirements.

-Small pieces of aluminium oxide are often used as boiling chips in chemistry.

-It is also used to make spark plug insulators.
+It is also used to make spark-plug insulators.

-Using a plasma spray process and mixed with titania, it is coated onto the braking surface of some bicycle rims to provide abrasion and wear resistance.
+Using a plasma-spray process and mixed with titania, it is coated onto the braking surface of some bicycle rims to provide abrasion and wear resistance.

 Most ceramic eyes on fishing rods are circular rings made from aluminium oxide.

-In its finest powdered (white) form, called Diamantine, aluminium oxide is used as a superior polishing abrasive in watchmaking and clockmaking.
+In its finest powdered (white) form, called diamantine, aluminium oxide is used as a superior polishing abrasive in watchmaking and clockmaking.

-Aluminium oxide is also used in the coating of stanchions in the motorcross and mountainbike industry.

-This coating is combined with molybdenumdisulfate to provide long term lubrication of the surface.
+Aluminium oxide is also used in the coating of stanchions in the motocross and mountain-bike industries.
+This coating is combined with molybdenum disulfide to provide long-term lubrication of the surface.